Business Immigration Applications

 (6).
 Use C$50,000 of the minimum purchase or investment towards expansion or renovation.

-This allows the applicant to propose key foreign managerial, professional or technical staff who have worked for two years full time with the applicant and intends to become a Canadian permanent resident.
-Applicants must provide evidence of good business practices and successful business operations, and demonstrate that the proposed key staff members are essential to the business operation in BC.
-For each key person the applicant must invest an additional C$200,000 and hire three additional Canadians or permanent residents
+This allows the applicant to propose key foreign managerial, professional or technical staff who have worked for two years full time with the applicant intends to become Canadian permanent resident.
+Applicant must provide evidence of good business practices and successful business operations, and demonstrate that the proposed key staff members are essential to the business operation in BC.
+For each key person the applicant must invest additional $200,000 and hire one additional Canadian or permanent resident

 2. Farming Businesses Only